wzamites/compounds/README.md

 ## Database

-MongoDB is set to run locally on 3000 (and React on 8000)
+MongoDB is set to run locally on 3000 (and React on 8000).
+It serves up an API that returns JSON on localhost:3000/api.json

 ### Schema